All the Bad Stuff on One Page

 Transporting Your Bike

-If you are taking our optional transport to the ride your bike will travel in one of our private trucks.
+If we are transorting your bike to the ride it will travel in one of our private trucks.

 We are cyclists with expensive bikes too, and we are gentle with all of the bikes, but even under the best circumstances, bad stuff can happen to you unfairly, so please heed this warning carefully: DURING THIS EVENT YOUR BIKE MAY BE SCRATCHED, DENTED, BROKEN, BENT, OR DESTROYED.
 WE ARE NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR BIKE -- LARGE OR SMALL -- AND WE DO NOT PAY FOR BIKE DAMAGE.